Dr. Carl S. Moore, Assistant Director (bio)

 Suzanne Willever, Graphic Designer & Event Manager

-Suzanne joined the TLC team in the Fall of 2006, where her primary role is to design and manage the TLC website and printed communications materials.
-Additionally, Suzanne teaches the History of Modern Graphic Design and Art Heritage at Tyler.
+Suzanne joined the TLC team in the Fall of 2006, where her primary role is to design the TLC website and printed communications materials, and to manage TLCís major conferences.
+Additionally, Suzanne teaches art history courses at Tyler School of Art, including Art Heritage, Renaissance Masters, and The History of Modern Graphic Design.
+She believes in TLC's mission and completed Temple's Teaching in Higher Education Certificate in the fall of 2013.

 Annette Ponnock, Research Assistant